-34. Activity: Local Improvements Initiatives Based on CFRS/RSF Results:
+34. Activity: Local Improvements Initiatives Based on CFSR/RSF Results:

-Process: The Annual Summary of Quality Assurance Review Findings will be the road map to help identify and analyze data in the areas needing improvement in the local system of care.
+Process: FY 2018-19's Annual Summary of Quality Assurance Review Findings will be the road map to help identify and analyze data in the areas needing improvement in the local system of care.
 The CFSR Performance Improvement Plan will include areas for measurement and reporting of improvements in the following areas: